Tags

 Thank you very much for your edifying words, dear Nancy! ❤ They did me a power of good today. 🙂

-I have also been blessed by your contribution on here and I enjoyed reading your responses to Michael and Jack.
-What hit me in your reply to Michael was that sentence.
+I have also been blessed by your contribution on here and I enjoyed reading your response to Michael.
+What hit me in your reply to Michael was the following question.
 You wrote,

-Ha!
-Exactly!!
-So many in the visible church long for revival in their pews but do not experience it.
-Why?
-Because they only listen to their own ideas of how the Holy Spirit should work by putting God into a box of sorts while they remain on their, more or less, invisible pedestal (aka old self).
-Well, at first, the Holy Spirit would clarify that repentance is necessary for everyone who did not listen to God’s voice first.
-And thus the autocratic management in churches would have to collapse like a house of cards in order to rebuild God’s spiritual temple of which all members are regarded as members with equal rights.
+Indeed, many in the visible church long for revival in their pews but do not experience it.
+It seems that they have their preconceived ideas of how the Holy Spirit should work.
+But the Holy Spirit Himself would clarify that repentance is necessary for everyone who has not listened to God’s voice before.
+Thus the autocratic management in churches would collapse like a house of cards so that God’s spiritual temple of which all members are regarded as members with equal rights could be build up.
 ALL of us are able to hear God’s voice if we seek Him and ALL of us are being given spiritual gifts.
 Do we see such a beautiful picture when we look at the appearance of churches today…? 🙄 If you have time and are interested, I wrote an article about true fellowship and spiritual gifts on here.

 https://enteringthepromisedland.wordpress.com/2015/03/06/spiritual-gifts-and-fellowship/)